MirageNet/Mirage/doc/Articles/General/index.md

 ## Object Layer

-This layer is the highest level layer,  the classes in this layer are concerned about [synchcronizing state](../Guides/Sync/index.md) between object and [RPC calls](../Guides/Communications/RemoteActions.md).
+This layer is the highest level layer,  the classes in this layer are concerned about [synchcronizing state](../Guides/Sync/index.md) between objects, as well as sending [RPC calls](../Guides/Communications/RemoteActions.md).

 The client needs a <xref:Mirage.ClientObjectManager>,  the server needs a <xref:Mirage.ServerObjectManager>.
 It will spawn and destroy objects and keep the objects in the client in sync with the objects in the server